SAP-samples/cloud-abap-rap/README.md

  </pre>

+> **Please note**
+> Since it is not possible yet to generate the draft tables using the XCO framework (because the draft tables must contain a specific structure) all repository objects of a draft enabled service are generated **inactive**.
+> After the generation of a draft enabled service took place you first have to opend the behavior definition.
+Here you have to use the quick fix **Ctrö+1** in order to start the generation of the draft table.
+> It is planned to have the draft table generated as of 2102.
+> For on premise systems I plan that the generator will use native API's as a workaorund to add the draft table include structure to your draft tables.

 #### “namespace”
 Here you have to specify the namespace of the repository objects.
 This would typically be the value “Z” or your own namespace if you have registered one.